Illaoi Build Guide by Chromuro

 This rune can be changed with Perfect Timing when you fear you can have problems with your opponent or to reduce the price of Gargoyle Stoneplate if you are sure you are going to buy it, but you have to mind this: the time you get the Stopwatch is fixed and you can't obtain it before (...for free, you can obviously buy it from the shop).
 It has a really niche use for Illaoi, but it can still be a good choice.

 Future's Market helps Illaoi to get to her powerspikes (both with the first and second item) more quickly, it's as simple as that.
 Remember one thing: if you want to sell your Kleptomancy drops (maybe too many Pilfered Stealth Wards?), do it before going into debt.
-This way maybe you can get enough gold to not go into debt or to reduce the final amount of the debt.
+I take this over Biscuit Delivery only when I'm sure that the additional sustain won't be necessary.

 |Illaoi has great movement problems, moreover when she has to get quickly to his opponent.
 Approach Velocity is the solution to this particular problem: it procs on the vessel debuff activation (so you have to destroy the spirit created by Test of Spirit or your opponent has to exit the spirit's range), so you can chase your opponent and do some more damage with Tentacle Smash or Harsh Lesson(+ all the damage from the tentacles); it has a great syngergy with Phage/ The Black Cleaver passive too.|